-My goal is to understand how cell mechanical properties such as tissue stresses, morphology, and dynamics, are interrelated to cell energy metabolism such as glycolytic activity and mitochondrial respiration.
-Specifically, I am interested in how this interplay controls pathological events found in cancer metastasis, asthma pathogenesis, wound healing, and in healthy tissues such as during embryonic development.
+My postdoc research goal: My goal is to understand how cell mechanical properties such as tissue stresses, cell morphology, and cell dynamics, are interrelated to cell energy metabolism such as glycolytic activity and mitochondrial respiration.
+How do cells regulate energy metabolism while exerting physical forces on their surrounding, such as those that occur during pathological events found in cancer metastasis, asthma pathogenesis, wound healing, and in healthy tissues such as during embryonic development?
 I approach these questions by leveraging my quantitative training in biophysics and soft-matter physics in order to understand and experimentally explore problems in basic biology.
-I value team-oriented work, a healthy and balanced lab/workplace culture, and I always approach problems with a healthy sense of humor.

 My postdoctoral work with Jeffrey Fredberg at the Harvard School of Public Health applied my training in physics to basic questions in cell mechanics and energy metabolism.
 During this period, I initiated a project focused on characterizing the metabolic state of cells during collective epithelial cell migration, while simultaneously measuring cell morphology, dynamics, and mechanics.
 The primary difficulty in this research has been adapting methods in the field of cell metabolism to resolve metabolic properties with single-cell precision in order to measure spatial gradients and explore heterogeneity across dense, confluent epithelial cell layers.
-As such, I develop image analysis pipelines to extract multiple biophysical indices from microscopy data.
-I am currently exploring how glycolytic activity, metabolic redox state, and mitochondrial respiration correlates to cell tractions and migration as measured by traction force microscopy, dynamical measurements from cell tracking, and cell shape/size measurements during events such as collective cell migration and cell unjamming.
+Additional obstacles included integrating biological measurements with mechanics measurements such as traction force microscopy.
+As such, I developed image analysis pipelines to simultaneously extract multiple biophysical indices from microscopy data.
+This project has resulted in a significant finding that shows cell's switch towards glycolytic metabolism during collective epithelial cell unjamming.
+Furthermore, this work has connected two previously separate fields that I now call Mechano-bioenergetics.

 Active microtubule bundles spontaneously assemble and form cilia-like beating oscillations.